 Each of our Churches are different and unique, therefore we have developed our training package to assist you with adapting the areas covered to your own church setting and environment.

 We know that it’s a struggle to run training sessions that go beyond 90 minutes.
 We know that it’s a challenge to ensure that ALL volunteers engage with this training.
 Since Childsafe was first implemented across our Association in WA, we believe that keeping the face to face training to a minimum and asking Volunteers to be responsible for their own training experience has been effective in generating a healthy benchmark culture in small, mid and large size churches.

 We love feedback!
 Please pass on any questions, comments or suggestions that emerge from your training experiences.

 Please contact email@example.com for any information regarding this training package.

 It is recommended that Churches conduct Safe Training to the their team every three years.
 It is also important to keep up to date with latest news and information relating to child safety requirements.

 It is recommended that ALL volunteers go through this training with their Ministry Leader.
 This includes people who may be health or education professionals.
 Including all volunteers ensures that every person serving is aware of the practical details of your ministry setting, including your own policies and processes relating to safe behaviours and safe environments.

 Safe Culture- promoting and championing best and safest practices

-Safe Teams- volunteer screening (Working with Children Checks and National Police Checks), volunteer application forms, ongoing training, recruiting safe leaders, supervision
+Safe Teams- volunteer screening (Working with Children Checks and National Police Checks), volunteer application forms, induction & orientation, ongoing training, recruiting safe leaders, supervision

 Safe Environments- 1st aid kits, emergency evacuation procedures, incident reports, activity risk assessments, safety in numbers, sign in/sign out systems, child to adult ratio, open rooms, never one-on-one with a child